Fly Fishing Jigged Hook Nymphs

 The dead drifted traditional nymph hook orients so that the eyelet points up, and the hook bend points downward.
 Often, this orientation tends to snag the bottom.
 Jig hook flies drift parallel to the bottom with the hook tip pointed upward.
 This orientation has several advantages:

-The nymph can drift and bounce along the riverbed with reduced chances of snagging obstructions along the bottom of the river.
+- The nymph can drift and bounce along the riverbed with reduced chances of snagging obstructions along the bottom of the river.
+(NOTE: Please see our updated post to see how our understanding of this has evolved as we've fished more and learned more)

 All of our jigged hook nymphs are tied on barbless hooks, so landing and releasing the fish is effortless and quick.